16th Street Baptist Church bombing: Bobby Frank Cherry

-A possible fifth conspirator
+Other suspects

+Herman Frank Cash

+Cash had been a former senior member of the Eastview Klavern of the Ku Klux Klan.
+He had been arrested upon weapons charges three months prior to the 16th Street Baptist Church bombing while en route to a Klan anti-integration rally in Tuscaloosa.
+Cash was officially named as one of the four perpetrators of the church bombing by the FBI in May 1965; he was also named as a perpetrator following the conclusion of the 1995 reopening of the investigation.
+By the time of this announcement, Cash was already deceased, having died of cancer on February 7, 1994 at the age of 75.
+As such, he was never charged with his alleged involvement in the bombing.

+Prior to Cash's death, he had repeatedly professed his innocence, and is known to have passed a polygraph test.
+Acquaintances of his are known to have claimed that, although overtly racist, Cash was too nervous an individual to have committed a crime of this magnitude.

+Gary Thomas Rowe Jr.

 Although both Blanton and Cherry denied their involvement in the 16th Street Baptist Church bombing, until his death in 1985, Robert Chambliss repeatedly insisted that the bombing had been committed by Gary Thomas Rowe Jr. Rowe had been encouraged to join the Klan by acquaintances in 1960.
 He became a paid FBI informant in 1961.
 In this role, Rowe acted as an agent provocateur between 1961 and 1965.
-Although informative to the FBI, Rowe actively participated in violence against both Black and white civil rights activists.
-By Rowe's own later admission, while serving as an FBI informant, he had shot and killed an unidentified Black man and had been an accessory to the murder of Viola Liuzzo.
+Although informative to the FBI, Rowe actively participated in violence against both black and white civil rights activists.
+By Rowe's own later admission, while serving as an FBI informant, he had shot and killed an unidentified black man and had been an accessory to the murder of Viola Liuzzo.

 Investigative records show that Rowe had twice failed polygraph tests when questioned as to his possible involvement in the 16th Street Baptist Church bombing and two separate, non-fatal explosions.
 These polygraph results had convinced some FBI agents of Rowe's culpability in the bombing.
-Prosecutors at Chambliss's 1977 trial had initially intended to call Rowe as a witness; however, DA William Baxley had chosen not to call Rowe as a witness after being informed of the results of these polygraph tests.
+Prosecutors at Chambliss's 1977 trial had initially intended to call Rowe as a witness; however, Attorney General William Baxley had chosen not to call Rowe as a witness after being informed of the results of these polygraph tests.

 Although never formally named as one of the conspirators by the FBI, Rowe's record of deception on the polygraph tests leaves open the possibility that Chambliss's claims may have held a degree of truth.
 Nonetheless, a 1979 investigation cleared Rowe of any involvement in the 16th Street Baptist Church bombing.